Standard Model Predictions for Rare K and B Decays without New Physics Infection: SM Predictions for Branching Ratios

 It should be noted that for all branching ratios in Table~\ref{tab:SMBRBV1} one can construct, with the help of $\Delta M_s$, the CKM independent ratios as in the previous section.
 Here we just present the results for the two among them in the low $q^2$ bin that exhibit the largest pulls mentioned above.
-We find \be \boxed{R_{13}=\frac{\mathcal{B}(B^+\to K^+\mu^+\mu^-)}{\Delta M_s}= (1.167\pm0.079)\times 10^{-8} \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right]^2\,\text{ps}\,,\qquad [1.1,6] } \ee and \be \boxed{R_{14}=\frac{\mathcal{B}(B^+\to \phi\mu^+\mu^-)}{\Delta M_s}= (1.523\pm0.138)\times 10^{-8} \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right]^2\,\text{ps}\,,\qquad [1.1,6] .} \ee Including the uncertainty in $\sqrt{\hat B_{B_s}}F_{B_s}$ we find \be \boxed{R_{13}= (1.167\pm0.095)\times 10^{-8}\,\text{ps},\qquad R_{13}^{\text{EXP}}= (0.668\pm0.038)\times 10^{-8}\,\text{ps}\,,\qquad [1.1,6]\,,} \ee \be \boxed{R_{14}= (1.523\pm0.154)\times 10^{-8}\,\text{ps},\qquad R_{14}^{\text{EXP}}= (0.794\pm0.056)\times 10^{-8}\,\text{ps}\,,\qquad [1.1,6]} \ee and the pulls $-4.9\sigma$ and $-4.5\sigma$, respectively.
+We find \be \boxed{R_{13}=\frac{\mathcal{B}(B^+\to K^+\mu^+\mu^-)}{\Delta M_s}= {(1.076\pm0.073)\times 10^{-8} } \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right]^2\,\text{ps}\,,\qquad [1.1,6] } \ee and \be \boxed{R_{14}=\frac{\mathcal{B}(B^+\to \phi\mu^+\mu^-)}{\Delta M_s}= (1.523\pm0.138)\times 10^{-8} \left[\frac{256.1\mev}{\sqrt{\hat B_{B_s}}F_{B_s}}\right]^2\,\text{ps}\,,\qquad [1.1,6] .} \ee Including the uncertainty in $\sqrt{\hat B_{B_s}}F_{B_s}$ we find \be \boxed{R_{13}= {(1.076\pm0.087)\times 10^{-8}\,\text{ps}},\qquad R_{13}^{\text{EXP}}= (0.668\pm0.038)\times 10^{-8}\,\text{ps}\,,\qquad [1.1,6]\,,} \ee \be \boxed{R_{14}= (1.523\pm0.154)\times 10^{-8}\,\text{ps},\qquad R_{14}^{\text{EXP}}= (0.794\pm0.056)\times 10^{-8}\,\text{ps}\,,\qquad [1.1,6]} \ee and the pulls {$-4.3\sigma$} and $-4.5\sigma$, respectively.
 The reduction of the pulls relative to the ones for branching ratios in Table~\ref{tab:SMBRBV1} originates in the larger error from the hadronic uncertainty in $\sqrt{\hat B_{B_s}}F_{B_s}$ than the uncertainty in $\vts$ obtained from the $\Delta F=2$ fit that involves also $\Delta M_d$, $|\varepsilon_K|$ and $S_{\psi K_S}$.
 But the advantage over the branching ratios themselves is that these ratios are free from any CKM dependence.

-Importantly, the experimental branching ratios are for most of the branching ratios in Table~\ref{tab:SMBRBV1} below the SM predictions, similar to the $B_s\to \mu^+\mu^-$ decay discussed previously.

-It should be emphasized that studying various differential distributions, various asymmeteries $S_i$ and $A_i$ as proposed in \cite{Altmannshofer:2008dz} or $P_i(P_i^\prime)$ variables proposed in \cite{Descotes-Genon:2013vna} that suffer from smaller hadronic and parameteric uncertainties than branching ratios themselve the pulls in $B\to K(K^*)\mu^+\mu^-$ could turn out to be larger.
+Importantly, the experimental branching ratios are for most of the branching ratios in Table~\ref{tab:SMBRBV1} below the SM predictions which expresses the anomalies widely discussed in the literature.
+It should also be emphasized that studying various differential distributions, various asymmeteries $S_i$ and $A_i$ as proposed in \cite{Altmannshofer:2008dz} or $P_i(P_i^\prime)$ variables proposed in \cite{Descotes-Genon:2013vna} that suffer from smaller hadronic and parameteric uncertainties than branching ratios themselves the pulls in $B\to K(K^*)\mu^+\mu^-$ could turn out to be larger.
 Yet, just testing the branching ratios themselves is much simpler and can give already some indications on the presence of NP.

 \boldmath